YinHK-gameDev/unity-learn/animation/Humanoid & Avatar/README.md

 https://docs.unity3d.com/Manual/ConfiguringtheAvatar.html

 ### Retargeting of Humanoid animations
 One of the most powerful features of Mecanim is retargeting of humanoid animations.
-This means that with relative ease, you can apply the same set of animations to various character models.
-Retargeting is only possible for humanoid models, where an Avatar has been configured, because this gives us a correspondence between the models’ bone structure.
+This means that with relative ease, you can **apply the same set of animations to various character models**.

+Retargeting is **only possible** for **humanoid models**, where an Avatar has been configured, because this gives us a correspondence between the models’ bone structure.

 When working with Mecanim animations, you can expect your scene to contain the following elements:-

 - The Imported character model, which has an Avatar on it.
 - The Animator Component, referencing an Animator Controller asset.